AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### 4.2.4 Switching

 An SFU may begin forwarding packets belonging to a new Decode target beginning with a decodable Frame containing a Switch indication to that Decode target.
-An SFU may use the R-bit (Repeating) to determine whether or not a switch requires a layer refresh or key frame.
-A template with an R-bit value equal to one indicates Frames using that template appear in the stream in regular, repeating manner.
-Presence of a template with an R-bit value equal to one, non-zero DTI value for the current Decode target, and a Switch indication to the desired Decode target indicates that a switch would be possible without explicit request for a layer refresh or key frame.

 ### 4.3 AV1 aggregation header